Oishani/Machine-Learning-Projects/README.md

 ## 9. Natural Language Processing for Text Classification with NLTK and Scikit-learn

 In this project, I explore different ways to improve text classification results.
-I use the following to text spam text messages:
+I use the following to detect spam text messages:

 - Regular Expressions
 - Feature Engineering
 - Multiple scikit-learn Classifiers
 - Ensemble Methods

-## 10. K Means Clustering for Imagery Analysis
+## 10. K-Means Clustering for Imagery Analysis

 In this project, I use a K-means algorithm to perform image classification.
 Clustering isn't limited to the consumer information and population sciences, it can be used for imagery analysis as well.
 Leveraging Scikit-learn and the MNIST dataset, I investigate the use of K-means clustering for computer vision.